 The curriculum of Eugene Lang College's Contemporary Music program provides undergraduate students with a range of intellectual perspectives and practical skills that enable them to address the new and evolving challenges of careers in music today.
 Approaches from musicology, ethnomusicology, and music theory serve as a foundation for this program, but interdisciplinary approaches are equally important as students learn to apply their knowledge and skills within and across artistic disciplines (such as theater and dance) and other liberal arts disciplines (such as history, literature, and philosophy).
 Hands-on practice and the creative process are also emphasized, so that students learn to engage with musical thinking as well as music making in inventive ways.

 The curriculum of the Contemporary Music concentration is structured around three focus areas:

-Lang students can also enroll in other music courses, performance ensembles, and private lessons through Mannes School of Music, the School of Jazz, and Parsons School of Design.
+Lang students can also enroll in other music courses, performance ensembles, and private lessons through Mannes School of Music, the School of Jazz and Contemporary Music, and Parsons School of Design.
 For students interested in study abroad, Lang occasionally offers a summer course, Music in Berlin, in collaboration with the FUBIS program at the Free University in Berlin.